ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 Just Click on the Member name and the city position (in Assign Mode)
 ![Picture of sample Hive with assigned Members](Screenshot%20Assign.png)

 The City is then assigned to the Member, the number on the City corresponding to the number in the Member List.
+After assignining, the next unassigned member will be selected (V0.2.3) so that you can just click through the cities without the need to selecting the member name anew everytime.

 A Mouse-over over the City shows the name of the alliance member.
 Overwritting and re-positioning is just as easy.
-(Video will be added)

 Also by klicking on the Member name on the list, the city in the Hive is highlighted, making it much easier to find a member in the Hive!